Ask Celes – Should I Tell My Friends/Family about My Interest in Self-Help?

 Be Conscious in How You Express Your Interest

-So given that most people share the same interest in personal growth, I say there is no need to deliberately conceal your interest in self-help.
+So given that there are many people with an interest in their growth, there is no need to deliberately conceal your interest in self-help.
 Rather, be deliberate in how you express it.

 With the people you are unsure of, test waters .
 Use benign openings such as, “Have you heard of this blog XXX?
 It’s a blog on personal development…”, “Have you ever read The 7 Habits of Highly Effective People?
 It’s an international bestseller by Stephen Covey.
 It talks about habits of effective people…”, or “Have you done a life wheel assessment before?
 A life wheel is…”